WHU-Synthetic: A Synthetic Perception Dataset for 3-D Multitask Model Research: Related Works

-\textbf{3D Multi-task Dataset. } Recently, some synthetic datasets with multiple sensors have been released.
-KITTI-CARLA~\cite{deschaud2021kitticarla} utilizes sensors identical to those in the KITTI dataset within a virtual environment.
-AIODrive~\cite{Weng2020_AIODrive} is generated with a specific focus on high-density long-range LiDAR datasets.
-SHIFT~\cite{shift2022} features a comprehensive sensor suite and annotations, enabling the investigation of performance degradation in perception systems as domain shift increases.
-These datasets are collected exclusively through CARLA.
-However, they meet the multi-task requirements solely by enhancing sensor configurations, lacking organization based on specific downstream tasks, or exploring relationships between different tasks.
+Recently, some synthetic datasets with multiple functionalities have been released.
+KITTI-CARLA \cite{deschaud2021kitticarla} utilizes sensors identical to the KITTI dataset within a virtual environment.
+AIODrive \cite{Weng2020_AIODrive} is generated with a specific focus on high-density and long-range LiDAR.
+SHIFT \cite{shift2022} features comprehensive annotations, enabling the investigation of performance degradation as domain shift increases.
+AmodalSynthDrive \cite{sekkat2023amodalsynthdrive} provides multi-view camera images, 3D bounding boxes, LiDAR data, and odometry for 150 driving sequences.
+However, it still focuses on multiple amodal perceptions of 2D images.
+SEVD \cite{aliminati2024sevd} is a first-of-its-kind multi-view ego, and fixed perception synthetic event-based dataset using multiple dynamic vision sensors.
+Open MARS dataset \cite{li2024multiagent} significantly advances multi-task learning for autonomous driving by providing a comprehensive, multi-agent, multi-traversal, and multimodal dataset that fosters research in collaborative perception, and 3D reconstruction.
+SynRS3D \cite{song2024synrs3d} is a synthetic remote sensing dataset that contributes to global 3D semantic understanding by providing diverse and high-resolution imagery with precise height information and land cover types.

+Currently, most of these datasets are collected using the CARLA simulator, but they primarily address multi-task requirements by providing annotations on 2D images.
+As shown in Tab. \ref{tab:comparison}, there are no datasets specifically designed to meet the needs of 3D downstream sub-tasks.
+In 3D vision, sub-tasks are delineated with greater specificity and cannot be simply represented through images with different annotations.
+Our dataset successfully provides the necessary data for a variety of 3D vision sub-tasks within the same environmental domain.
+Moreover, we have collected many forms of data that are challenging to obtain in the real world, such as scene-level point cloud upsampling, offering more solid support for 3D perception tasks.